datonedoe/1811PhoneGpsTracker/README.md

 ### EXTRA:
 - Autonomous simulation added to the problem.
-  - Given a GPS location of a device (ex: car), display that location on the map then make that device change its locations in such away that it mimics a vehicle moving on street.
+  - Given a GPS location of a device (ex: car), display that location on the map then make that device change its locations in such away that it mimics a vehicle moving on the roads.

 DEMO with autonomous simulation: